Teacher Advisory Council 2018–19

-The Teacher Advisory Council is a 15-member board that supports the Education Programs of the National Humanities Center for a one-year term of service.
-Chosen to represent multiple disciplines in the humanities, these teacher leaders accept an active role in the development, evaluation, and promotion of NHC materials and projects.
+Critical to this mission is the role of in-service and experienced teachers in providing relevant and critical perspective to our work.
+The 2018–19 Teacher Advisory Council is a 20-member board that supports NHC Education for a one-year term of service.
+Chosen to represent multiple disciplines in the humanities, these teacher leaders accept an active role in the development, evaluation, and promotion of National Humanities Center materials and projects.

 Belshe is Social Studies Department Chair and teaches US history and AP US history at Monta Vista High School in Cupertino, CA. She has an MA in education from the University of San Francisco and an MA in history from San Jose State University.
 She has been a three-time summer scholar for the National Endowment for the Humanities and was named the California History Teacher of the Year by the Gilder Lehrman Institute in 2014.
 In 2017–2018, Belshe was named as one of six teacher fellows for Mount Vernon’s Lifeguard Teacher Fellowship. @bonbonbb